 Repair needs depend on the type of wood and the design, but homeowners should not try to do it themselves, especially with the rails.
 Rails help reinforce the posts, and if you repair them incorrectly, more posts could easily break off or fall backward in high wind conditions.
 In most cases, a professional can repair or replace the damage and leave the rest of the fence intact, saving the homeowner time and money.

-Cost to repair rot ranges from $150 to $500, depending on the amount of damage.
-Steps may include chemical treatment, filling and patching holes, and/or staining or painting.
-In severe cases, you may need to replace the fence altogether.
+Repairing rot costs between $150 and $500, depending on the damage.
+This may include chemical treatments, filling holes, and staining or painting.
+In severe cases, you might need to replace the entire fence.

 Wood is naturally susceptible to rot because of exposure to the elements.
-Homeowners have the choice to repair by patching and supporting the rotted posts or rails.
-Depending on the extent of damage, homeowners may need to completely replace the support panels and boards, which will cost more but last longer against climate conditions.
+You have the choice to repair by patching and supporting the rotted posts or rails.
+Depending on the extent of damage, you might have to completely replace the support panels and boards, which will cost more but last longer against climate conditions.

 Causes of holes and cracks can include: